openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/jwt_vp.json}}

-Note: the VP's `nonce` claim contains the value of the `nonce` of the presentation request and the `aud` claims contains the Client ID of the Verifier.
+Note: The VP's `nonce` claim contains the value of the `nonce` of the presentation request and the `aud` claims contains the Client ID of the Verifier.
 This allows the Verifier to detect replay of a Presentation as recommended in (#preventing-replay).

 ### LDP VCs

-The following is an example of a presentation of a Credential conformant to [@VC_DATA] that is secured using Data Integrity, using JSON-LD.
-It will be used throughout this section.
+This section illustrates presentation of a Credential conformant to [@VC_DATA] that is secured using Data Integrity, using JSON-LD.

 The Credential format identifiers are `ldp_vc` for a W3C Verifiable Credential and `ldp_vp` for W3C Verifiable Presentation.

+#### Example Credential

+The following is a non-normative example of the payload of a Verifiable Credential that will be used throughout this section:

 <{{examples/credentials/ldp_vc.json}}

 #### Presentation Request

-This is an example presentation request.
+The following is a non-normative example of an Authorization Request:

 <{{examples/request/request.txt}}

-The requirements regarding the Credential to be presented are conveyed in the `presentation_definition` parameter.
-Its content is given in the following example.
+The following is a non-normative example of the contents of a `presentation_definition` parameter that contain the requirements regarding the Credential to be presented:

 <{{examples/request/pd_ldp_vc.json}}

-It contains a single `input_descriptor` element, which sets the desired format to LDP VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDredential`.
+This `presentation_definition` parameter contains a single `input_descriptor` element, which sets the desired format to LDP VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDredential`.

 #### Presentation Response

-An example presentation response would look like this:
+The following is a non-normative example of an Authorization Response:

 <{{examples/response/response.txt}}

-The content of the `presentation_submission` is given in the following:
+The following is a non-normative example of the content of the `presentation_submission` parameter:

 <{{examples/response/ps_ldp_vc.json}}

-It refers to the VP in the `vp_token` parameter provided in the same response, which looks as follows.
+The following is a non-normative example of the VP in the `vp_token` parameter provided in the same response and referred to by the `presentation_submission` above:

 <{{examples/response/ldp_vp.json}}

-Note: the VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the Client ID of the Verifier.
+Note: The VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the Client ID of the Verifier.
 This allows the Verifier to detect replay of a presentation as recommended in (#preventing-replay).

 ## AnonCreds